Bohdanets ends Indians' season with two late goals

 “This was one of those games where whoever makes a mistake is going to lose,” Venice coach Peter Tomich said.
 “And that’s what it was.
 It was strange.
 All of a sudden the ball came to the middle of the field and the centerback was too far away from their attacker and he just got the lane and was able to get in.”

-Though Venice controlled possession for much of the final nine minutes, none of the Indians’ shots could break through the defense.
+Though Venice controlled possession for much of the final nine minutes of action, none of the Indians’ shots could break through the Bobcats defense.

 With just over six minutes to play, Indians junior full-back Logan Nagler picked up a blue card — forcing him out of the game and Venice to play a man down for the rest of the match.